 RVs are more affordable and more accessible than you may think, even right here in the KC area.
+You can even rent an RV to give it a try and see if they’re a good fit for your family.
 Plus, with many students going back to school online this year, taking a trip in the upcoming months is totally doable!

 We talked with RV experts to find their best RV tips and tricks for beginner families.
 Explore the basics below, then check out the tips!